halkyon/aks-terraform/README.md

 ## What now?

+* [AKS documentation](https://docs.microsoft.com/en-us/azure/aks/) for more information on AKS itself.
-Check out the [Terraform AKS documentation](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html) for more details on customising the cluster.
+* [Terraform AKS documentation](https://www.terraform.io/docs/providers/azurerm/r/kubernetes_cluster.html) for more details on customising the cluster.

-Some more things to look at:

-* NAT gateway for outgoing traffic from nodes.
-See `network_profile.outbound_type` Terraform configuration.
-* Check the security of the cluster.
-Role based access to the cluster would be a good step to lock down access.